 Hair conditioner / Pre-poo treatment

-Run your fingers through your damp (not wet) hair.
+Run your fingers through your damp (not wet) hair and massage the oil into it.
 This will lock in the moisture, protect the hair shaft and tame the frizz.

 Eyelash & eyebrow conditioner